material-motion/material-motion/concepts/runtimes.md

 Note that we've created two executors: one for Tweens, another for Gestures.
 These executors are stored in the "TargetManager" entity.

-#### Why is there only one executor for Draggable and Pinchable?
+### Executors and uniqueness

+Executors can choose whether or not to be **unique** for a given Target.

 Many Plans can be executed by a single executor entity.
 For example, the Gesture executor can now change the anchor point of the view exactly once.
-This is a minor benefit, but the principle applies to other executor types equally well.

 ### Forwarding events to executors